Thom Bresh: Biography

 Bresh was born on February 23, 1948, in Hollywood, California, as the son of country singer Merle Travis.
 As a child, Bresh began acting in films and recording his own music.
 He also worked as a movie stuntman at the Corriganville Movie Ranch.

 In 1963, he was a member of the rock and roll band The Crescents featuring Chiyo when they recorded an instrumental track, "Pink Dominos".
-Producer Kim Foley issued this as a 45RPM single with "Breakout" on the B-side.
+Producer Kim Foley issued this as a 45 rpm single with "Breakout" on the B-side.
 "Pink Dominos" peaked at No. 69 on the Billboard Hot 100 in early 1964.

 He then released a solo single about D. B. Cooper which was withdrawn due to controversy over its subject matter.

 Starting in 1972, Bresh recorded for Kapp Records.
 His first charted single, "Home Made Love", made number six on the Hot Country Songs charts in 1976.
 This was included on an album of the same name for Farr Records.
 Due to the song's success, Bresh was nominated by the Academy of Country Music as Top New Male Vocalist that year.

 Bresh recorded two albums for ABC Records as well: Kicked Back in 1977 and Portrait a year later, both produced by Jimmy Bowen.
 Cash Box magazine reviewed Kicked Back favorably, saying that Bresh had "[a] perfectly mellow voice and vital tracks with excellent material and interpretation".
 Record World magazine published a positive review of Portrait, calling the album "versatile" and noting the variety of musical influences.
 Included on Portrait was a cover of "Smoke!
 Smoke!
 Smoke!
 (That Cigarette)" which featured Bresh performing thirteen different impersonations.

 Bresh hosted a weekly television variety show of his own creation, Nashville Swing, was a regular on The Merv Griffin Show and Dinah!, and made a guest appearance on the TNN special A Salute to the Country Greats.
 As a producer, he has been employed by country legend Jerry Reed, classical guitarist Valerie DuChateau, and Merle Travis.
 As a videographer, Bresh has shot, produced, and edited projects for Hank Thompson, Lyle Lovett, Brooks & Dunn, George Jones, Tanya Tucker, Merle Haggard and Jerry Reed.

 Bresh was diagnosed with esophageal cancer in 2021.
 He died in Nashville on May 23, 2022, at the age of 74.